abptrain414/bac-computation/README.txt

 BAC Computation
-This script reads people's alcohol intake from a file and outputs their BACs at a specified time and how long until alcohol content is cleared from the body.
+This script reads people's alcohol intake from a file then outputs their BACs at a specified time and how long until alcohol content is cleared from the body.

 Python Installation
 1. Install Python 3.
 Follow the instructions here: http://www.diveinto.org/python3/installing-python.html